Unit 10: Motivation

 Evolution & Parental Investment

-Sex is fundamentally for the furthering of the species, but the question of why we have sex with the people we do led Trivers to his PARENTAL INVESTMENT THEORY
+One of the primary roles for sex is fundamentally for the furthering of the species, but the question of why we have sex with the people we do led Trivers to his PARENTAL INVESTMENT THEORY

 PARENTAL INVESTMENT THEORY – discusses which sex has to invest in terms of time, energy, survival risk, and forgone opportunities to produce and nurture offspring